 Fancy taking to the skies in a historic biplane?
 Choose a flight in a vintage aircraft and experience flying as Amy Johnson and Amelia Earhart would have known it.
-If you can’t decide between vintage or modern aircraft, you can even do a bit of both with our Vintage and Modern flying experiences.
+Hear the rumble of the mighty radial engine in a Boeing Stearman or the purr of the Gypsy Major engine in the Tiger Moth.

 Up the adrenaline level with an aerobatic flight and you’ll experience a few more G than you would on a straight and level flight.
 From an introductory loop and roll to a full-blown aerobatic flight sequence, our aerobatic flight experiences are the ultimate bucket list item.

 Get a PPL

 So what happens if you go on your flying lesson and you end up loving it so much that you can’t wait to go back for more?
 Well, you could always start training for your pilot’s licence!
 Your first flying experience counts towards your PPL, and getting your licence is more affordable than you might think.
 Find out more about getting your PPL and contact our sister company MotorGlide to discuss an affordable way of learning to fly.